nouturnsign/thurstat/README.md

 mean
 variance
 skewness
-kurtosis
+excess_kurtosis
 standard_deviation
 ```

 ### Useful methods

 See docstrings for additional arguments.
 The methods given below are for all distributions except `discretize`.
+Note that calling `probability_at` on a `ContinuousDistribution` will raise a warning and always return `0`.

 ```
 generate_random_values(n)